yogurt-foundation/yogurt-css-documentation/src/getting-started-filters.md

 ## [Saturate](/filter-saturate/)

 Utility for sets saturates or desaturates to an element.
+[Find out more about the usage](/filter-saturate/).

 <y class="m-2 mx-auto flex bg-charcoal-100 rounded-lg">
   <y class="p-5 max-w-sm">